SharonWHLing/gtfs_bus_stop_frequency_plotter/README.md

 ----------------------------------------------------------------

-REQUIRES: A GTFS zip file; this script was made with MARTA's in mind (https://www.itsmarta.com/app-developer-resources.aspx)
+REQUIRES: A GTFS zip file.
+This script was made with MARTA's in mind (https://www.itsmarta.com/app-developer-resources.aspx).

 HOW TO USE: Run the script (in multiple parts) in RStudio or equivalent.